 3.9 Social roster

-The second function of the passports in this approach is to allow users to connect with one another.
+The second function of the profiles in this approach is to allow users to connect with one another.
 Everyone has people they trust to some extent and who they interact with repeatedly.
-Because authenticity, signature, and encryption of email and documents are tied to passports, the usage of the system automatically creates a kind of social roster.
+Because authenticity, signature, and encryption of email and documents are tied to profiles, the usage of the system automatically creates a kind of social roster.

 This solves the challenge of having to inform third parties of changes in mobile phone numbers, emails, or physical addresses.
 It is like a self-updating address book that can be imported into all the user’s regular devices and applications.